md11155105/ytconverter/CONTRIBUTING.md

   - Options for format selection (e.g., MP3, MP4)
   - Quality preferences (high, medium, low, etc.)
   - Display of download progress and status
-  - Download button when ready
+  - Download button when ruokkk

 - On the backend side, there might be endpoints like:
   - `POST /api/download` to start the process